 4. Be ready for the sound of air alarms.
 The threat of a missile attack can happen in any region or city of Ukraine.
 Download the "Air Raid" mobile application (from Google Play Market or AppStore) to instantly receive notifications of air raid alerts in the selected city.

 5. If possible, choose a hotel where you stay, with its own shelter or near a bomb shelter.

 6. Give your relatives and loved ones a detailed itinerary of your trip, when and where you intend to stay or stop.

 7. Be sure to take out medical insurance with extended coverage for the entire period of stay in Ukraine.

 No registration, no personal data or geolocation collection.

 App sends extremely loud notifications about air raid, chemical, technogenetic or other types of alert of civil defence even if your phone in soundless or sleep regime.

 You can change region or disable notifications whenever you want.

-• Always carry an identification document with you.
+- Always carry an identity document with you.

-• Keep records of your blood type and possible health problems in your clothing pocket.
+- Keep a record of your blood type and any possible health problems in your clothing pocket.

-• Always keep your mobile phone and powerbank charged.
+- Always keep your cell phone and power bank charged.

-• Roadblocks have been installed on the roads of all cities of Ukraine.
-Be prepared to be stopped and checked for documents.
+- There are checkpoints on the roads of all cities in Ukraine.
+Be prepared to be stopped and have your documents checked.

-• Do not wear army uniforms, camouflage clothing or clothing with chevrons.
+- Do not wear army uniforms, camouflaged clothing, or clothing with chevrons.

-• Do not take photos or videos of people in military uniform, roadblocks, any military vehicles or military equipment.
+- Do not take photos or videos of people in uniform, checkpoints, or any military vehicles or military equipment.

 For additional questions about entering or staying in Ukraine, contact the VisitUkraine.Today hotline.